TW: quote referring to the O-word later in post

 You may have heard the quote, “Your weight is the least interesting thing about you.”
 I get the sentiment, but as a fat woman, my identity is shaped partially by my fatness, and I think that matters.
 Still, I think the sentiment rings true as far as my exact weight is concerned, so you’ll never see me include my exact weight on this site.
 I won’t be reduced to a number.

-Fatphobic society would have us fat folk lean into these definitions as a hierarchy that pits small fats against mid-fats and superfats, but doing so harms everyone, fat or not.
+Fatphobic society would have us fat folk lean into these definitions as a hierarchy that pits small fats against mid-fats and superfats and infinifats, but doing so harms everyone, fat or not.

 I think this also lends itself to a discussion of the “levels” of fatness.
 In fat acceptance, levels of fatness serve to distinguish levels of privilege, where small fats have more privilege than mid-fats and mid-fats have more privilege than superfats.
 The levels of fatness aren’t well-defined, and they aren’t universally agreed upon.
 I don’t know where or when they originated.
 Sometimes, people on the higher end of the spectrum self identify as death fats or infinifats.